Ruibin-Liu/MolDF/docs/usage.rst

    >>> pdb_df = pdb['_atom_site']
    >>> ca_atoms = pdb_df[(pdb_df.atom_name.str.strip().isin(['CA'])) & (pdb_df.element_symbol.str.strip().isin(['C']))]

-But it is obvious to see the cumbersomeness and error-proneness if we need more complex selections.
+But it is obvious to see the cumbersomeness and error-proneness if you need more complex selections.
 And it should be noted that the condition as to ``element_symbol`` is necessary because only using the condition as to ``atom_name`` could give out a ``DataFrame`` containing calcium atoms if there is any, because calcium atoms also have ``atom_name`` as ``CA``.